messede-degod/SF-UI/other/nginx/Readme.md

 # Deploying using Nginx
-Deploying  UI files (html,css,js etc) with nginx is recommened in production deployments.
+Deploying  UI files (html,css,js etc) with nginx is recommended for production deployments.

 ## Copy UI files